eloka080677/powerappadventcalendar/README.md

 ![PowerApps Studio](/Readme/Customization/Customization%20Content%20Step%204.png)

+### I want to change the PowerApp icon, name, description, or background color (during start up)
+You can change the icon in the app described [here](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/set-name-tile).

 ### Republishing the app
 1. Open the file menu by clicking on "File" in the menu:

 ![PowerApps Studio](/Readme/Customization/Customization%20Step%202.png)

-2. In the save menu click on "Publish":
+2. In the save menu click on "Save" and then "Publish":

 ![PowerApps Studio](/Readme/Customization/Customization%20Step%203.png)